 Tamalpa Institute does not issue student visas.
-The Level 2 & Level 3 trainings are offered online and can be taken from anywhere in the world.
-International students interested in taking the Level 1 training should contact our Admissions Officer at office@tamalpa.org to learn about the Level 1 trainings offered by our International branches.
+The Level 3 training is offered online and can be taken from anywhere in the world.
+International students interested in taking the Level 1 or the Level 2 trainings should contact our Admissions Officer at office@tamalpa.org to learn about the trainings offered by our International branches.